-A significant aspect of EDM tracks that is often overlooked is the structure.
-On its own, it can tell us whether a track is more likely to be featured in Clubs or on the radio.
-Additionally, depending on how the producer approaches it, the way a track is structured can be enough to make or break a DJ’s set.
+The structure is an often overlooked but significant aspect of EDM tracks.
+It can tell us whether a track is more likely to be featured in Clubs or on the radio.
+What’s more, depending on how the producer approaches it, the way a track is structured can be enough to make or break a DJ’s set.

-Transitional effects are key elements of electronic music.
+Transition effects are key elements of electronic music.
 They facilitate the transition (as the name suggests) between different contrasting sections of a song.
 All in all, a successful track is one that transfers energy seamlessly between these sections.
-A good use of transitional effects is central to this.
+Good use of transitional effects is central to this.
 So let’s create some white noise sweeps, pitch up and pitch down effects, and see how we can incorporate them into our track.

 White noise is noise containing all frequencies at equal intensities.
 For its purpose as a transition effect, this is important.
 It means it will be easily distinguished when mixed with other elements in our track.
 For this tutorial, I’ve created a white noise sweep in Massive.
 Keep in mind, you can make it in any synth that contains a noise generator.

 After loading up an instance of Massive, the first thing to do is turn off all of the oscillators and switch on the noise generator.

 I chose the bright setting because it feels very smooth in the brighter colors.
 I placed macro 1 on the color and amp knobs.
 This will allow me to control multiple aspects of the sweep with one knob.

 Next, I set the filters to serial and inserted a bandpass filter.
 I increased the bandwidth and added some resonance.
 With macro 1 on the cutoff knob, this will emphasize the sweep.